Stability of the Inviscid Power-Law Vortex: Introduction

-In addition, we may view our result in the context of classical results on hydrodynamics stability.
-In the comprehensive work \cite{C} by Chandrasekhar, various stability and instability results for fluid motion are described, including the well-known Rayleigh's criterion for stability of steady inviscid flow between two co-axial cylinders.
-Rayleigh's criterion would suggest, but not rigorously prove in the case of our infinite energy power-law vortices on the whole plane, that a vorticity profile $\abs{x}^{-\alpha}$ is stable whenever $\alpha<2$.
-We consider our Theorem \ref{MAINMAIN} as mathematical proof of the expected stability in this case.
-In fact, the numerology of our theorem (we get linear stability and local integrability if $\alpha q\leq 2$ and we need $q\geq 1$ to get a complete Lebesgue norm), suggests that Rayleigh's criterion holds exactly true.
-We also mention the recent work \cite{ZZ} of Zelati and Zillinger, in which the authors consider the linear stability of vorticity profiles with singularities of power-law type.
-The work in \cite{ZZ}, however, only considers the stability at sufficiently high frequency modes.
+Now, with \autoref{thm:physicalMAINMAIN} in hand, we may view our results in the context of classical results on hydrodynamics stability.
+In the comprehensive work \cite{C} by Chandrasekhar, various stability and instability results for fluid motion are described, including the well-known criterion of Rayleigh's for stability of steady inviscid flow between two co-axial cylinders.
+Rayleigh's criterion would suggest, but not rigorously prove in the case of our infinite energy power-law vortices on the whole plane, that a vorticity profile $\abs{x}^{-\alpha}$ is stable in physical coordinates whenever $0<\alpha<2$.
+We consider our \autoref{thm:physicalMAINMAIN} as the first mathematically rigorous proof of this expected stability.
+We also mention the more recent work \cite{ZZ} of Zelati and Zillinger, in which the authors consider the linear stability of vorticity profiles with singularities of power-law type in physical coordinates.
+The work in \cite{ZZ}, however, does not provide quantitative information on the spectrum and does not consider the stability in self-similar coordinates, which is the main part of the present article.

 We now remark the relationship our work has with the stability theorems proven by Arnold in \cite{AR} and the related questions proposed by Yudovich in \cite{Y2}.
 Let $\psi$ be the stream function of a stationary solution of the incompressible Euler equations.
 Arnold proves in \cite{AR} that the stationary flow is stable if the velocity profile is convex, or $\nabla \psi/ \nabla \Delta \psi>0$.
 When the velocity profile is concave, or $\nabla \psi/ \nabla \Delta \psi<0$, then there are finitely many unstable eigenvalues of the corresponding linear problem.
 The velocity profile corresponding to the power-law vortex $\overline{\Omega}$ is concave, so we expect finitely many unstable eigenvalues.
-Our work improves this to a statement that there are no unstable eigenvalues for the linearization around $\overline{\Omega}$.
+Our work improves this claim to a rigorously proven statement that there are no unstable eigenvalues for the linearization around $\overline{\Omega}$.
 Yudovich in \cite{Y2} proposes that understanding the stability (or instability) of ideal fluid flows is an important problem in mathematical hydrodynamics, and we consider our work as progress in that direction.